that404nerd/Freeze-Engine/README.md

 - glfw
 - opengl
 - cmake
-Other dependencies will be taken care by the premake5.
+Other dependencies will be taken care by the cmake.

 ### C++ LSP Neovim Issue:
 If you are using neovim (or any other editor with clang lsp server) as your editor and you have clangd server enabled then follow these steps: